socialspacedev/minicannon/src/pages/site.md

 ---
 # Website

 I'm using this small website to better understand the full potential of the <a href="https://cloudcannon.com" target="_blank" rel="noopener">CloudCannon</a> Git-based content management system (CMS).
 Since I work there it's sensible thing to do and it's fun!
 The site is built using the speedy <a href="https://www.11ty.dev/" target="_blank" rel="noopener">11ty</a> static site generator (SSG) based on an elegant <a href="https://github.com/MarcoMicale/Minimalism" target="_blank" rel="noopener">minimalism</a> theme by <a href="https://github.com/MarcoMicale" target="_blank" rel="noopener">Marco Micale</a>.
-It has been reconfigured for CloudCannon primarily for visual editing.
+It has been reconfigured for CloudCannon for visual editing and favours SSG chaining.

 The aim of the site is to be minimal, elegant and performant.
 I'm not a developer as such but it's primarily built through the CloudCannon UI with local dev used when required.
 If you're interested, here's the <a href="https://github.com/socialspacedev/minicannon" target="_blank" rel="noopener">repo</a>.